 Active Working Groups

 - Future-proof native APIs for R: This working groups will assess current native API usage, gather community input, and work towards an easy-to-understand, consistent and verifiable API that will drive R language adoption.

 - R Certification: Working to establish a common certification program for proficiency in R

 R Community Diversity and Inclusion Working Group: A group broadly consider how the R Consortium can best encourage and support diverse and inclusion in the R Community.

-Working groups have pubic mailing lists to facilitate discussions.
+Working groups have public mailing lists to facilitate discussions.